EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 {{< faq

-"﻿landlord-won't-make-repairs"
+"landlord-wont-make-repairs"

-"﻿My landlord refuses to make necessary repairs.
+"My landlord refuses to make necessary repairs.
 What can I do?"

-"﻿In most states, a unit must be “habitable,” implying that the landlord is responsible for keeping a home in decent conditions.
+"In most states, a unit must be “habitable,” implying that the landlord is responsible for keeping a home in decent conditions.
 However, what “habitable” means can differ depending on where you live.
 It usually implies a unit needs to meet the area’s housing basic codes like working heat, air conditioning, bathroom, etc. If a landlord is renting a unit that doesn’t have these or refuses to make repairs, a tenant may be able to complain on the city or county level.
 In some locations, it is even possible for a tenant to pay for the repairs themselves and deduct it from their rent if the landlord is not making repairs in a timely manner.
 But this is not the law everywhere, so be sure to check your local law or contact housing organizations or legal aid providers in your area before withholding any rent." >}}

 {{< faq